 S.2.1.
-Vapor Elimination.

-- (a) A liquid-measuring device shall be equipped with a vapor or air eliminator or other automatic means to prevent the passage of vapor and air through the meter. - (b) Vent lines from the air or vapor eliminator shall be made of metal tubing or other rigid material.
-(Amended 1975)
+Air/Vapor Elimination. - A measuring system shall be equipped with an effective air/vapor eliminator or other automatic means to prevent the passage of air/vapor through the meter.
+Vent lines from the air/vapor eliminator shall be made of appropriate non-collapsible material.

 S.2.1.1.
-Vapor Elimination on Loading Rack Metering Systems.
+Air/Vapor Elimination on Loading Rack Measuring Systems.

-- (a) A loading rack metering system shall be equipped with a vapor or air eliminator or other automatic means to prevent the passage of vapor and air through the meter unless the system is designed or operationally controlled by a method, approved by the weights and measures jurisdiction having control over the device, such that air and/or vapor cannot enter the system. - (b) Vent lines from the air or vapor eliminator (if present) shall be made of metal tubing or other rigid material.
+- (a) A loading rack measuring system shall be equipped with an effective air/vapor eliminator or other automatic means to prevent the passage of air/vapor through the meter unless the system is designed or operationally controlled by a means such that air/vapor cannot enter the system. - (b) Vent lines from the air/vapor eliminator shall be made of appropriate non-collapsible material.

-- S.2.2.
-Provision for Sealing.
-Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or for physically applying a security seal in such a manner that requires the security seal to be broken before an adjustment or interchange can be made of: - (a) any measuring or indicating element; - (b) any adjustable element for controlling delivery rate when such rate tends to affect the accuracy of deliveries; and - (c) any metrological parameter that will affect the metrological integrity of the device or system.
+S.2.2.
+Provision for Sealing. - Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or for physically applying a security seal in such a manner that requires the security seal to be broken before an adjustment or interchange can be made of:

+- (a) any measuring or indicating element; - (b) any adjustable element for controlling delivery rate when such rate tends to affect the accuracy of deliveries; and

+(c) any metrological parameter that will affect the metrological integrity of the device or system.

 When applicable, the adjusting mechanism shall be readily accessible for purposes of affixing a security seal.
 [Audit trails shall use the format set forth in Table S.2.2.]
-[Nonretroactive and Enforceable as of January 1, 1995] (Amended 1991, 1993, 1995, and 2006)
+[Nonretroactive as of January 1, 1995]